agiordan101/codingame_chess/README.md

 - Next steps :

+    * Hardcode glabal mask in ChessEngine.hpp representing columns and lines

     * Switch some function pointer at engine start depending on the rule ?
         - It will speed up the engine
         - We won't use boards with different rules in the same executable